 Opening a bank account

-Opening a bank account in Austria is a straightforward process.
-Some banks allow accounts to be opened online, while others require new customers to visit the bank in person to open an account.
+Opening a bank account in Austria is a simple process.
+Some banks will allow you to open an account online, while others require new customers to visit the bank in person to open an account.
+Keep in mind that some banks like Eerste Bank allow expats to open an account at all of their branches, while others will have specific branches designated for foreign clients.

 Mobile and internet banking are popular in Austria and are offered as free services by the major banks.